naztronaut/siril-scripts/README.md

 imaging.
 Built for multi-filter, multi-session workflows, and it produces a separate final stack per filter, ready for compositing.

+This only works with FIT(S) files with proper headers.
+Master calibration frames can be either FIT(S) or XISF.

 **Features:**

 - Multi-session support with individual file management